 In my case, there seems to be a fairly strong biological element to my illness; as a result, the all-psychosocial ideas about how depression “IS” really do grate my rutabagas.
 Likewise, I’m sure that people whose illness is strongly influenced by psychosocial factors are hoping for a purple people eater to dive-bomb that dumbass doctor telling them it’s 100% brain chemistry.

-There’s room for many explanationsd to cover the wide range of individual illness experiences.
+There’s room for many explanations to cover the wide range of individual illness experiences and the contributing biological, psychological, and sociocultural factors.
 There’s no need to put all of our purple people eaters in one basket.
 Or our rutabagas, for that matter.